area9innovation/flow9/doc/tropic.markdown

 		TCssBlockStyle ::= TStyle, TStyleWithSelector;

 `TCssBlock` - allows you to create a Tropic from a CSS style.
 The second argument will be rendered, if unable to create Tropic from css stylesheet.
-Currenlty it is trying to create `TGroup2(TRounded, TPicture)`, if there enough properties in given css style.
+Currently it is trying to create `TGroup2(TRounded, TPicture)`, if there enough properties in given css style.